Home

 These friends made it clear they did not want alcohol served before dinner, but they needed a "fabulous tasting punch" for the preliminaries.
 That was a bit of pressure, to be sure.
 (And I never did tell them ...before now ...that half of the people in their party came early and ordered drinks in my lounge.)

 I asked them what two or three of their favorite fruit flavors were.
-They both agreed pineapple was their favorite.
+They both agreed pineapple was one of their favorites.
 Ah, yes ...25 years of bliss.

 This is the restaurant drink recipe we came up with.
 They, and the anniversary party, were very pleased.